fmtlib/fmt/README.rst

 format
 ======

-Format is an open-source string formatting library for C++.
+Format is an open-source formatting library for C++.
 It can be used as a type-safe alternative to `printf` or as a fast alternative to IOStreams.

 Features
 --------

-* Two APIs: faster concatenation-based write API and slower (but still fast) replacement-based format API with positional arguments for localization.
+* Two APIs: faster concatenation-based write API and slower (but still very fast) replacement-based format API with positional arguments for localization.
 * Write API similar to the one used by IOStreams but much faster and more consistent.
 * Format API with `format string syntax